Elizabeth Taylor: The Lost Tapes

 Elizabeth Taylor: The Lost Tapes is a 2024 American documentary film, directed by Nanette Burstein.
 It explores the life and career of Elizabeth Taylor, told through access to Taylor's archives and newly found audio.

 It had its world premiere at the 2024 Cannes Film Festival on May 16, 2024, and was released on August 3, 2024, by HBO.

 Premise

-Explores the life and career of Elizabeth Taylor, told through access to her archives and newly found audio.
+The film explores the life and career of actress Elizabeth Taylor, told through access to her archives and newly found audio.

 Release and reception

 The film had its world premiere at the 2024 Cannes Film Festival on May 16, 2024.
 It also screened at the Tribeca Festival on June 11, 2024. and the Nantucket Film Festival in June 2024.
 It was released on August 3, 2024, on HBO.

 The film received an 80% rating on Rotten Tomatoes.